 Your stroke rehabilitation team at PAM Health will include various specialists working together to ensure you get the best possible care.
 Depending on which parts of your body or abilities were impacted, your care team may consist of physicians, registered nurses, physical and occupational therapists, speech pathologists, and other medical professionals with expertise in stroke rehabilitation.
 A Physical Medicine and Rehabilitation physician will oversee your program to ensure you receive consistent, high-quality care.

 The sooner you start stroke rehabilitation, the more likely you are to regain lost abilities or recover completely.
-We invite you to browse our locations to find a PAM stroke rehab facility near you.
-We look forward to showing you our facility once you schedule your tour.
+We invite you to browse our locations to find a PAM stroke rehab program near you.
+We look forward to showing you around once you schedule your tour.